American Revival Homes

 New Mexico entered the union 1912 and this revival style was a response to its newly acquired statehood.
 Pueblo revival is a mix of Spanish Colonial, mission and regional Native American architectural styles.
 This style featured flat roofs, parapets, rounded wall edges, adobe or stucco inside and out with vigas (round roof beams that extend to the exterior).

 State founders believed this style would cement New Mexico’s identity among tourists and residents alike.
 This revival amalgamation was so popular among Anglo-Americans, it eventually spread into Southern California and Arizona.
 Today, however, the majority of Pueblo Revival homes are located in New Mexico.

-This revival style is often confused with 19th century Italiante style.
-The two styles both drew inspiration from the Renaissance and Baroque periods of Italy, however, Italian Renaissance Revival homes have a distinctly modern countenance when compared to their earlier Italiante cousins.
+This revival style is often confused with 19th-century Italianate style.
+The two styles both drew inspiration from the Renaissance and Baroque periods of Italy; however, Italian Renaissance Revival homes have a distinctly modern countenance when compared to their earlier Italianate cousins.

 Spanish and Mission

 Spanish Revival (a.k.a., Spanish Colonial) was inspired by ornate and stylized flourishes found in Spanish and Latin American architecture.
 Spanish influence in the Southwest and Southeast U.S. made this a popular revival style in these geographic regions.
 Today, this revival style lives on in Florida, Texas and several Southwestern states.